 In determining the appropriate method to refund the Excess Protected ADIT, the Commission must consider the IRS tax normalization rules and the serious penalty of a normalization violation.
 Because Cal-Am has not yet determined whether it can use ARAM or be permitted by the IRS to continue using RSGM, the Commission would subject Cal-Am to a normalization violation if it ordered Cal-Am to return the protected ADIT more rapidly than allowed.
 A normalization violation can cause the utility to potentially lose its ability to take accelerated depreciation in perpetuity, thus eliminating a source of zero-interest financing for both the utility and ratepayers.
 As such, the Commission will allow Cal-Am to retain the Excess Protected ADIT in the Tax Memorandum Account, which Cal-Am shall establish according to the guidelines outlined below in Section 10.4.9 (Two-Way Tax Memorandum Account), until the end of 2018, the time which Cal-Am will be able to determine the normalization methodology to use.

-We direct Cal-Am to file a Tier 3 advice letter within 30 days of the issuance of this decision to refund the 2018 Excess Protected ADIT, which should have been recorded in the Tax Memorandum Account, 2019 Excess Protected ADIT, and the 2020 Excess Protected ADIT to ratepayers as a bill credit, based on the size of the customer’s meter.
-The refund shall be amortized evenly over the remaining GRC cycle.
-In the advice letter, Cal-Am shall also provide calculations and supporting documentations that demonstrate: (1) an estimation of the 2018, 2019, and 2020 Excess Protected ADIT; (2) how the 2018, 2019, and 2020 Excess Protected ADIT balances were calculated; and (3) the normalization method used (e.g., ARAM or RSGM).
+We direct Cal-Am to file a Tier 3 advice letter by June 30, 2019 to refund the 2018 Excess Protected ADIT, which should have been recorded in the Tax Memorandum Account, to ratepayers as a bill credit, based on the size of the customer’s meter.
+Cal-Am shall file a Tier 3 advice letter by June 30, 2020 and a Tier 3 advice letter by June 30, 2021 to refund the 2019 Excess Protected ADIT and the 2020 Excess Protected ADIT, respectively, to ratepayers as a bill credit, based on the size of the customer’s meter.
+Each refund shall be amortized evenly over a period of one year.
+Each advice letter shall include any necessary revenue requirement adjustments to rate base caused by the return of the ADIT balances.
+In each advice letter, Cal-Am shall also provide calculations and supporting documentations that demonstrate: (1) an estimation of Excess Protected ADIT for each year; (2) how the Excess Protected ADIT balances were calculated for each year; and (3) the normalization method used (e.g., ARAM or RSGM).
+Cal-Am is not required to return the Excess Protected ADIT balances faster or sooner than allowed under IRS normalization rules.

 Excess Unprotected ADIT